maelys-mcardle/adventure/documentation/5_actions.md

 ## Types of actions

-There are two types of actions in Adventure: transition and description.
+There are two types of actions in Adventure: one to change the value of an entity's property (`change` actions), and another to describe it (`describe` actions).

-### Transition
+### Change property value

-Transition actions change the value of an entity's property.
-The name *transition* refers to the fact that it transitions properties from one value to another.
-For instance, for a door entity, the value might transition from `open` to `closed`.
+The `change` actions change the value of an entity's property.
+They're sometimes called transition actions as they transition properties from one value to another.
+This action applied to a door entity, the value would change from one value like `open` to another like `closed`.

-In addition to changing the value of a property, transition actions also do the following:
+In addition to changing the value of a property, change actions also do the following:

 * Apply rules for the transition from one value to another.